The Amorous Adventures of Moll Flanders: Post-Married Life

 Meanwhile, the thieves plot to woo the young "Mrs. Blystone" (i.e., Moll) in order to gain her fortune.
 At the same time, the Blystones privately discuss their own financial predicament, as Mr. Blystone reveals to his wife that he is not really a count.
 While the Blystones are away one day, one of the thieves, Jemmy, in disguise, comes to the Blythstone estate under the guise of returning the stolen hatbox.
 Believing Jemmy to be a rich sea captain, Moll flirts with him as the Blystone servant before attempting to disguise herself as Mrs. Blystone to fool Jemmy.
 She changes into one of Mrs. Blystone's dresses, and Jemmy does not realize that the person he believes to be Mrs. Blystone is actually a servant.
 He invites Moll to meet him for dinner later, and Moll happily accepts.
 The Blystones return as Jemmy is leaving the house, and they believe him to be a man inquiring about their mortgage whom Moll turned away from the estate.

 Later on their date, Moll (as "Mrs. Blystone") and Jemmy (as the "captain") are eating dinner, when Jemmy steps away for a moment to borrow money from his colleague, and Moll is approached by several men.
 Jemmy returns to find Moll being hassled by the men and he starts a fight, which spreads to the rest of the bar.
-After the date, Moll is caught returning home in Mrs. Blystone's dress by Mr. Blystone, who attempts to blackmail her with sex in exchange for his silence, an offer Moll angrily refuses.
+After the date, Moll is caught returning home in Mrs. Blystone's dress by Mr. Blystone, who attempts to blackmail her for sex in exchange for his silence, a proposition Moll angrily rejects.

 Moll and Jemmy continue on another date wherein Jemmy leads Moll on a tour of a ship he pretends is his.
 As they continue to talk about the "captain's" work, Jemmy leads Moll to believe that he owns five ships.
 They have dinner together on the ship, and they attempt to have sex, though their antics are frequently interrupted by Jemmy's thief colleague.
 They are interrupted once more when the ship accidentally becomes untied from the dock and begins to drift to sea.
 Following this chaos, Moll goes home after sharing a kiss with Jemmy.

 On another date, Jemmy takes Moll to the fair and a ball, where they dance.
 Moll finally reveals to Jemmy that she is not Mrs. Blystone and is, in fact, a poor servant.
 Jemmy is so enraged that he storms out of the ball.
 They argue, and Jemmy accidentally reveals to Moll that he was also lying about his wealth and status in order to marry rich.
 They yell at and insult each other before kissing and reconciling by talking about their shared dream of marrying into wealth.
 They spend the night together, but in the morning, Jemmy is gone, leaving Moll with only a note.
 He returns soon after following a change of heart, but only to say goodbye and leave again.